 Prefer to order by phone?
 Call toll free 1-800-927-8733 in the United States.
 Call 510-632-1366 outside of the United States.
 Fax orders and requests for bulk quantity quotations to 510-568-6040.

-Migration has been happening, in varying forms, for millennia but it still elicits fear and mistrust, and not just on the part of the receiving society.
-Communities from where people migrate often disapprove of the migrants decision and consider it treacherous.
-The recent reawakening of the debate about migration in the new millennium has evoked intense emotion particularly in the United States and Europe.
+Immigration still elicits fear and mistrust, and not just on the part of the receiving society despite having occurred for thousands of years throughout human history.
+Communities from which people migrate often disapprove of the migrants decision and consider it treacherous.
+The recent reawakening of the debate about immigration in the new millennium has evoked intense emotion particularly in the United States and Europe.

 The book first looks at the immigrant experience, which connects the present to the past, and America to the rest of the world, and explores who migrants are and why they move.
 The conduct of migrants today is no different than that of migrants in the past.
 And contrary to the claims by immigration critics, the patterns of contemporary migration do not differ fundamentally from those of other epochs.